tdr-autosync/atx-activix-crm-docs/api/resources/phone.md

 {% endapi-method-summary %}

 {% api-method-description %}
+Update a phone.
+Returns the updated phone.
 {% endapi-method-description %}

 {% api-method-spec %}
 {% api-method-request %}
 {% api-method-path-parameters %}
 {% api-method-parameter name="id" type="integer" required=true %}
-The ID oh the phone to update
+The ID of the phone to update.
 {% endapi-method-parameter %}
 {% endapi-method-path-parameters %}